dipscope/TypeManager.TS/README.md

 }
 ```

 This will register a `name` property for a `User`.
 Each property has a type associated with it.
 In our case this is a `String`.
 By default if no configure options are provided decorator will try to resolve a property type using [reflect-metadata](https://github.com/rbuckton/reflect-metadata).
-If you are not using reflect metadata then such configuration will result a property type to be `unknown` and you will get an error during serialization.
+If you are not using reflect metadata then such configuration will result a property type to be `unknown` and it will result in direct serialization.
 For such a case you have to explicitly define a property type.

 ```typescript
 import { Type, Property } from '@dipscope/type-manager';